thecomeonman/thecomeonman.github.io/index.md

 ![](https://github.com/thecomeonman/DefensiveInteractionsFromTrackingData/blob/master/index_files/figure-html/Heatmaps-1.png?raw=true)

 Building on top of the Friends of Tracking pitch control model to measure interactions between players of opposite teams.
 I take some situations and demonstrate how this measure could help understand what the defensive marking relations between the players of the opposite teams where, which player missed their defensive responsibility in a lead up to a shot, which player needs to contribute more defensively during the game etc.

+I apply this on the FoT/Metrica public tracking data and one of the observations is how player 20 ( anonymised data, so that's all I know about this player ) may have needed to do more defensively.

 Done in R. Methodology and code included.